Our thoughts go out to all the families affected by COVID-19. We hope to continue to be an anchor point for families through this pandemic.

 Detailed protocols for fall programs can be viewed here, and will be sent in your confirmation email when you register.
 Please contact email@example.com with any questions.

 The new protocols include:

-– Campers who have traveled to one of the states listed in CT’s travel advisory in the 14 days prior to camp will not be allowed to attend.
-(Added 6/25)
+– Individuals who have traveled to one of the states listed in CT’s travel advisory in the 14 days prior to attending a program will not be allowed to attend.

 – All staff and adults onsite will be wearing face masks.
 Parents can decide if they want their child to wear a mask as well.

 – Children will undergo a health screening at drop off.
 Parents will be asked to confirm each child does not have a temperature over 100 and is not exhibiting any COVID-related symptoms.
 Staff will go through a similar screening process each morning.

 – Groups will be limited to 10-12 students (depending on age) and 2 staff.
 Individual groups will be kept separate from each other all day.
 Drop off, morning circle, end of day circles, and pick up will happen in small groups.
 Siblings will be kept in the same group where possible.